huggingface/blog/mixtral.md

 model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto")

-prompt = "[/INST] Explain what a Mixture of Experts is in less than 100 words. [/INST]" inputs = tokenizer(prompt, return_tensors="pt").to(0)
+prompt = "[INST] Explain what a Mixture of Experts is in less than 100 words. [/INST]" inputs = tokenizer(prompt, return_tensors="pt").to(0)

 output = model.generate(**inputs, max_new_tokens=50)
 print(tokenizer.decode(output[0], skip_special_tokens=True))
 ```

-Note both for QLoRA and GPTQ you need to allocate at least 24GB GPU VRAM to fit the model and make sure inference runs properly.
+Note that for both QLoRA and GPTQ you need at least 30 GB of GPU VRAM to fit the model.
+You can make it work with 24 GB if you use `device_map="auto"`, like in the example above, so some layers are offloaded to CPU.

 ## Disclaimers and ongoing work

 - **Quantization**: Quantization of MoEs is an active area of research.
-Although TheBloke has done initial experiments to achieve 4-bit and 8-bit quantization, the model quality degrades significantly.
+Some initial experiments we've done with TheBloke are shown above, but we expect more progress as this architecture is known better!
 It will be exciting to see the development in the coming days and weeks in this area.
 Additionally, recent work such as [QMoE](https://arxiv.org/abs/2310.16795), which achieves sub-1-bit quantization for MoEs, could be applied here.
 - **High VRAM usage**: MoEs run inference very quickly but still need a large amount of VRAM (and hence an expensive GPU).
 This makes it challenging to use it in local setups.
 MoEs are great for setups with many devices and large VRAM.
 Mixtral requires 90GB of VRAM in half-precision 🤯

 ## Additional Resources